Sher Jung Thapa: Personal life

 Sher Jung Thapa was born in Abbottabad, Punjab, British India (now Pakistan) on 15 April 1907.
-His grandfather, Subedar Balkrishna Thapa, part of the 5th Gorkha Rifles (Frontier Force) (5 GR(FF)), had moved from his ancestral home at Tapke Gaun, Gorkha District, Nepal to India.
-Sher Jung's father, Arjun Thapa, was an Honorary Captain (2/5 GR(FF)) in the British Indian Army and a World War II veteran.
+His grandfather, Subedar Balkrishna Godar Thapa, part of the 5th Gorkha Rifles (Frontier Force) (5 GR(FF)), had moved from his ancestral home at Tapke Gaun, Gorkha District, Nepal to India.
+Sher Jung's father, Arjun Thapa (Godar), was an Honorary Captain (2/5 GR(FF)) in the British Indian Army and a World War II veteran.

 During his childhood, his family moved from Abbottabad to Dharamshala where Thapa continued his education and attended college.
 He was known as being an excellent hockey player in college.
 Captain Douglas Gracey of the 1 Gorkha Regiment, who was also a hockey player, is said to have been impressed with Thapa.
 He was instrumental in Thapa obtaining a commissioned officer position in the Jammu and Kashmir State Forces.
 Jammu and Kashmir was one of the largest princely states in British India, ruled by Maharaja.
-Its State Forces were usually headed by British officers, until September 1947.
+Its State forces were usually headed by British officers, until September 1947.